DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

  There is no test so I will write that first
- I have chosen to use rspec instead of rake test as I am more familiar with the test nomenclature
+ I have chosen to use rspec instead of rake test as I am more familiar with the test nomenclature Note that the spec was unclear, but this information was there, so I must read it properly

+ ## Challenge 3
+ You are given the name of a friend.
+Say hello to them!
+ Example: if name of friend is "John" than return "Hello, John!".